girishji/scope.vim/README.md

 ### Find File

-Search for files in the current working directory.
+Explore file searches in the current working directory with dynamic updates.
+Files are retrieved through an external job, and the window seamlessly refreshes to display real-time results.

 ```
 vim9script